mpiorowski/laravel-with-docker/README.md

 Migrated:  2014_10_12_100000_create_password_resets_table
 ```

 To access the application, enter http://localhost.
-The home page for Laravel default app should appear.
+Home page for Laravel default app should appear.